Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/docs/tutorial.rst

     to the next ``GameState``.

     The ``dgisim.DefaultMode()`` defines the rules about how game should be run.
-    ``DefaultMode`` is the usual mode where each team has 3 characters and 30 cards etc.
+    ``DefaultMode`` is the usual mode where each player has 3 characters and 30 cards etc.

     You could also use ``dgisim.mode.AllOmniMode()`` to make the game always generate **omni dics** during the **roll phase**.